stevejaehyeok/ncnn-mtcnn-arcface-android/README.md

-# ncnn-mtcnn-android
+# MTCNN and ARCFACE into JNI

+This is a repository to implement the JNI functions of MTCNN and Arcface models and to test them in the android application.
-The MTCNN Face Detection done by Team Revivers from SW Maestro
+Done by Team Revivers from SW Maestro.

 # Screenshot
 ![](example.png)